Posts

 The Xbox Series X has been the biggest disappointment so far this generation, and I say this as someone whose primary consoles were the Xbox One and Xbox One X for over the last half decade.

 It all comes down to the games and what the console offers, and it just doesn’t offer much when compared to the PS5.
 Outside of a few games like Forza Horizon 5 and Starfield, the Series X is little more than a Game Pass and third-party games machine.
-Mind you, it nails those two things extremely well (aided by Microsoft’s excellent Smart Delivery service being able to identify and install cross-generational games based on the specific Xbox console), but when the PS5 has better exclusives (and I’d argue a better set of games under the PS Plus Extra subscription), it’s difficult to assess what Xbox’s identity is.
+Mind you, it nails those two things extremely well.
+This is further aided by Microsoft’s excellent Smart Delivery service being able to identify and install cross-generational games based on the specific Xbox console.
+But when the PS5 has better exclusives (and I’d argue a better set of games under the PS Plus Extra subscription), it’s difficult to assess what Xbox’s identity is.

 Microsoft claims that first-party games are on the way, but they have claimed this since the Xbox One X was released in 2017.
 The new Fable, Perfect Dark, and Hellblade games are still on their way.
 The reboot of the main Forza series landed flat.
 And who knows when The Outer Worlds 2 and The Elder Scrolls VI are coming out (and if they’ll even be console exclusives).
 While multi-platform games on the Series X may have slightly higher resolutions and run ever slightly more stable than PS5 games, other Microsoft-owned games run better on the PS5.
 This leaves the Xbox consoles in an awkward state where despite having a more powerful console on paper, it’s not really better than its competitors at any specific thing, and often worse in many.

 That being said, these minor graphical differences make a modicum of difference when it comes to the experience.
-Nine times out of ten, the determining factor for which console you purchase the game on will come down to either your controller preference, or what game your friends are getting it on for multiplayer.
+Nine times out of ten, the determining factor for which console you purchase the game on will come down to either your controller preference, or what console your friends are getting it on to play multiplayer.

 On a more positive note, perhaps my favorite thing about the Series X and the Xbox brand in general is Microsoft’s commitment to backwards compatibility that started the previous generation.
 It is honestly still amazing to be able to play libraries of games extending to the original Xbox from 2002.
 And for a lot of games released from the Xbox 360 on, there are often visual and performance improvements available to them, which are quite frankly game changing.
 Being able to play games like Final Fantasy XIII, Sonic Generations and The Elder Scrolls IV: Oblivion at an increased resolution, at 60 frames per second is a revelation.
 Yes, you can play these games and adjust graphical settings on a PC, but the Xbox brand streamlines and simplifies this.
 Just load up the game, and the enhancements are there.
 You can even turn them on and off from the game info menu if you desire.
 And for those that aren’t into PC gaming, it provides the simplest and best way to revisit or discover these older games.

-And I do think Microsoft’s strategy of releasing their first-party games on both console and PC is a smart move; I can’t imagine it eats too much into their console sales.
+And I do think Microsoft’s strategy of releasing their first-party games on both console and PC is a smart move.
 The Xbox and PC markets have some overlap, but are different enough experiences that I don’t think that a game being released on PC will dissuade people from buying an Xbox, or vice versa.
 Consoles are meant to be simple, plug-in and play systems that you can hook up to a TV or monitor and jump into a game experience.
-You also have a system that has dedicated hardware for playing games, and don’t have to deal with the vast array of PC configurations and settings.
+Consoles act as dedicated hardware for playing games, and you don’t have to deal with the vast array of PC configurations and settings.
 Meanwhile, PCs can push games to the technological edge, but a lot of people aren’t interested in tinkering with the hardware, and find them difficult to setup and maintain.
 Both platforms can share games and live in harmony.

 I’m still holding on to my Series X – I do own almost 500 games for it after all.
 But until Microsoft proves that they are committed to creating experiences that can compete with the first-party offerings from Nintendo and Sony, it’s hard to recommend the Xbox consoles over their competitors.